PaddlePaddle/PaddleDetection/docs/tutorials/PrepareMOTDataSet.md

 - [Citations](#Citations)

 ### MOT Dataset
 PaddleDetection uses the same training data as [JDE](https://github.com/Zhongdao/Towards-Realtime-MOT) and [FairMOT](https://github.com/ifzhang/FairMOT).
-Please download and prepare all the training data including Caltech Pedestrian, CityPersons, CUHK-SYSU, PRW, ETHZ, MOT17 and MOT16.
-MOT15 and MOT20 can also be downloaded from the official webpage of MOT challenge.
+Please download and prepare all the training data including **Caltech Pedestrian, CityPersons, CUHK-SYSU, PRW, ETHZ, MOT17 and MOT16**. **MOT15 and MOT20** can also be downloaded from the official webpage of MOT challenge.
 If you want to use these datasets, please **follow their licenses**.

 ### Data Format
 These several relevant datasets have the following structure: